 - Hit the trails

 Experience the wonderment of winter.
-Situated on three beautiful lakes, Charlevoix has many picturesque places to see experience winter unlike ever before.
-Winter hiking along the shores of Lake Michigan are bucket list worthy.
-Visit Lake Michigan Beach and park area to experience windswept shores, ice caves, the occasional Petoskey and Charlevoix stone, and so much more.
+Situated on three beautiful lakes, Charlevoix has many picturesque places to see and experience winter unlike ever before.
+Winter hiking along the shores of Lake Michigan is bucket list worthy.
+Visit Lake Michigan Beach and the park area to experience windswept shores, ice caves, the occasional Petoskey and Charlevoix stone, and so much more.
 Bring your camera with you to capture amazing photos of the Charlevoix lighthouse and the amazing ice formations along the beach.
 Looking to get out for an extended hike?
 The Susan Creek Nature Preserve is a great place to spend a snowy afternoon exploring the Charlevoix countryside.
-Charlevoix boasts more than 20 nature preserves, but our favorite for winter fun are: Charles Ransom Nature Preserve, Nick Adams Nature Preserve, Antrim Creek Nature Preserve and Driggers Nature Preserve.
+Charlevoix boasts more than 20 nature preserves, but our favorites for winter fun are Charles Ransom Nature Preserve, Nick Adams Nature Preserve, Antrim Creek Nature Preserve, and Driggers Nature Preserve.

 - Explore Mt McSauba Recreation Area

 We don't issue this statement lightly, but the ultimate place for winter activities is Mt.
 McSauba!
 If you're traveling with kids, Mt.
 McSauba is a great place for kids to go sledding (bring your own), ice skating, cross-country skiing, snowshoeing, and skiing or snowboarding.
 Mt.
 McSauba is perfect for the beginner or intermediate skier/snowboarder with six runs, four rope tows, lighted skiing, and a terrain park.
 It's also known for great ski lessons!